 Pillar I: Optimum infrastructure

 Particularly after 2020, the gradual loss of the Dutch (L-gas) exports and decline in the demand for L-gas in the Netherlands will have a substantial impact on the use of the Dutch gas transport network.
 In the longer term, we expect a steady decline in the demand for natural gas in the Netherlands.
 Natural gas will still play a crucial role for the European energy supply and this sets high demands for the safety and reliability of our gas infrastructure.
 Our maintenance philosophy is geared to this.
-To promote the efficient use and, by extension, affordability of our Dutch and German gas transport networks, it is important to strengthen our position on the international supply and transit routes and our LNG position (including in the small-scale market) in the Netherlands and Germany.
+To promote the efficient use and, by extension, the affordability of our Dutch and German gas transport networks, it is important to strengthen our position on the international supply and transit routes and our LNG position in the Netherlands and Germany, including on the small-scale market.
 In many cases, this will involve high-calorific gas (H-gas).
 We are therefore making preparations to ensure that our existing L-gas pipelines can be used for the transport of H-gas after 2025.

-We are using our infrastructure and knowledge to facilitate further reductions in gas extraction in Groningen.
+We are using our infrastructure and knowledge to facilitate further reduction of gas extraction in Groningen.
 We are aligning our maintenance strategy with the expected decrease in L-gas and the integration of new import flows, which will change the utilisation of our compressor stations, in particular.

 Making gas transport and storage more sustainable continues to be an important point for attention.
 In cooperation with other European gas infrastructure companies, we have set ourselves the goal of reducing our carbon footprint to nil.
 One of the focal points here is to further reduce methane emissions, which currently amount to approximately 0.01% of the gas transported.